Ultimate Quilotoa Guide: Quilotoa Lake + Quilotoa Loop Trek

 - The Quilotoa Loop, a multi-day trek that is one of South America’s best;

-- The Quilotoa crater hike, into the crater and down to the water, and out again;
+- The Quilotoa Crater Hike, into the crater and down to the water, and out again;

-- The Quilotoa rim hike around a portion of or the entirety of the crater’s rim.
+- The Quilotoa Rim Hike, around a portion of or the entirety of the crater’s rim.

 Regardless of how much time you have to spend here, I always recommend choosing to include some hiking in your itinerary if you’re looking to come to Quilotoa (rather than just making it to the viewpoint and leaving).

 Even a short hike along a portion of the crater’s rim will give you more than one view, and the best opportunity to experience the beauty of the area.
+Beyond just the crater, the area around Quilotoa is wild and mountainous, giving you a varied and beautiful view everywhere you look.

 Best Hotels & Hostels in Quilotoa